e-democracy/edem.group.member.join/README.txt

 ===========

 This module customizes components of the `GroupServer`_ group join system.
-Currently, the admin notifications for new group members of customized a bit.
+Currently, the admin notifications for new group members are customized a bit.

 Resources
 =========